christiangemesi/bachelorarbeit/README.md

 >   ![img.png](images_readme/start_docker_container.png)

 ## Set the Application Live on the FHNW Server
 In the following section, we will guide you through the installation of the dockerized environment.
-This will set the application Live on the FHNW Server. <br>
+This will set the application Live on the FHNW Server.
+This setup is only needed to do once. <br>

 > 0. Connect to the FHNW Server <br>
 >    - Connect to the FHNW Server via SSH <br>